tsetsefly/42-fdf/README.md

 * Reset back to initial map = **F**

 ### Applying angle of rotation
+Adding angle in radians to each angle storage variable (Ex. is for y-axis)
 ```c
 // angle_wrangler.c --> apply_angle
 if (key_press == 0 || key_press == 2)